ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ## 7. Inconsistent equality within timezone

-In a mirror image of the previous pitfall, there is a false positive when comparing two datetimes within the exact same `tzinfo` object.
+In a mirror image of the previous pitfall, there is a false positive when comparing two datetimes with the exact same `tzinfo` object.
 In that case, they are compared by their "wall time".
 This is mostly the same *except* when `fold` is involved...